-Districts shall determine the eligibility of refugees, asylees, Cuban/Haitian entrants, certain Amerasians, certified victims of severe forms of trafficking in persons (adults) and those determined eligible by the ORR (children under age 18), Afghan and Iraqi special immigrant visa holders, Afghan special immigrant SQ/SI parolees, Afghan humanitarian parolees, and Afghan Special Immigrant Conditional Permanent Residents who apply for assistance to one of the following programs: Family Assistance (FA), Safety Net Assistance (SNA), or RCA.
+Districts shall determine the eligibility of refugees, asylees, Cuban/Haitian entrants, certain Amerasians, certified victims of severe forms of trafficking in persons (adults) and those determined eligible by the ORR (children under age 18), Afghan and Iraqi special immigrant visa holders, Afghan special immigrant SQ/SI parolees, Afghan humanitarian parolees, Afghan Special Immigrant Conditional Permanent Residents, Ukrainian Humanitarian Parolees and Other Non-Ukrainian Individuals displaced from Ukraine who apply for assistance to one of the following programs: Family Assistance (FA), Safety Net Assistance (SNA), or RCA.
 This directive addresses procedures that are unique to RCA and RMA.
 Other cash assistance programs supervised by the Office of Temporary and Disability Assistance (OTDA) are addressed separately in other directives (See the list of cash assistance directives under filing references).